grinnell-csc324-01-fall-2025/individual_p_tiffany/README.md

 3. Go to **Mood**, save a mood entry and see it listed.

-> No API key required.
-Swap `services/llm_client.py` later to call a real provider, and replace `services/emotions.py` with your Naive Bayes model.

 ## Structure
 - `backend/app/routers` – health, auth, chat, mood endpoints